-The City of Fillmore is an active participant in the Countywide Stormwater program and supports the actions that were discussed in the section above.
+The City of Fillmore has addressed the elevated levels of E. coli at the MO-FIL station through active participation in the Countywide Stormwater Program and supports the actions that were discussed in the section above.
 In addition, the City works in collaboration with the Santa Clara River Watershed Permittees, the cities of Santa Paula, Oxnard, Ventura, and County of Ventura, to address the Santa Clara River Estuary and Reach 3 Watershed Bacteria TMDL (Final In-Stream Compliance Monitoring Plan).
 The Memorandum of Agreement (MOA) was executed October 5, 2016.
 Monitoring commenced October 11, 2016.

-The City of Fillmore, in collaboration with the Santa Clara River Watershed permittees, plans to implement public outreach to individuals, such as city residents, in the watershed to target the cause of high levels of bacteria in our waterways.
-In addition, the City has plans to develop a Regional BMP in the coming years to target key pollutants by capturing a large volume of stormwater runoff.
+The City of Fillmore, in collaboration with the Lower Santa Clara River Watershed permittees, plans to implement public outreach to individuals, such as city residents and commercial businesses, in the watershed to target the cause of high levels of bacteria in our waterways.
+In addition, the City has plans to develop a Regional BMP in the coming years and works with closely with developers to implement post-construction BMPs that most effectively target key pollutants, including bacteria.

 Monitoring results have revealed high bacteria amounts in the past.
-Staff has visited the monitoring site in the City, which is adjacent to a park and bike path, and can assume the high bacteria levels may be due to native animals, pet waste, or possible human activity near or in the waterways.
+Staff has visited the monitoring site in the City, which is adjacent to Shiells Park and the Sespe Creek bike path, and can assume the high bacteria levels may be due to native animals, pet waste, or possible human activity near or in the waterways.
 Staff will continue to monitor the bacteria levels and sampling site in addition to providing public outreach to residents.
+Additionally, the city implements a street sweeping program, cleans out catch basins regularly, and hosted a 2017 Coastal Cleanup Day site in which the public had the opportunity to volunteer to remove trash and debris from Sespe Creek, a tributary to the Santa Clara River.
+By actively participating in the Ventura Countywide Stormwater Program and Lower Santa Clara River Bacteria TMDL and through efficient implementation of the MS4 Permit, the City of Fillmore is consistently working to reduce pollutants from urban runoff throughout its jurisdiction.